-Oklahoma Work-Related Injuries and Illnesses 2021
+Oklahoma Work-Related Injuries and Illnesses 2022

-OKLAHOMA CITY - Estimations from the Survey of Occupational Injuries and Illnesses (SOII) program, conducted by the Oklahoma Department of Labor's (ODOL) Statistics Division, in cooperation with the U.S. Department of Labor, Bureau of Labor Statistics (BLS), showed from the sampled Oklahoma private sector workforce that a total of 32,000 work-related injury and illness cases were documented resulting in 12,000 cases with days away from work and 5,800 cases with on-the-job transfers or duty restrictions.
+OKLAHOMA CITY - Estimations from the Survey of Occupational Injuries and Illnesses (SOII) program, conducted by the Oklahoma Department of Labor's (ODOL) Statistics Division, in cooperation with the U.S. Department of Labor, Bureau of Labor Statistics (BLS), showed from the sampled Oklahoma private sector workforce that a total of 18,400 work-related injury and illness cases resulting in either missed workdays or on-the-job transfers or duty restrictions.
+This total includes 11,700 cases resulting in days away from work and 6,600 cases resulting in on-the-job transfers or duty restrictions.

-"The Department of Labor collects Occupational data on our Public and Private sector workforce for fatalities, injuries, and illnesses to determine which industries need help in protecting their workforce." said Labor Commissioner Leslie Osborn.
-"We are very pleased to announce that, in 2021, our rate of workplace injuries and illnesses in Oklahoma's private sector workforce remained similar to those in 2020, despite collecting data from approximately twice as many private sector employers.
+"The Department of Labor collects occupational data on our Public and Private sector workforce for fatalities, injuries, and illnesses to determine which industries need help in protecting their workforce." said Labor Commissioner Leslie Osborn.
+"We are very pleased to announce that, in 2022, our rate of workplace injuries and illnesses in Oklahoma's private sector workforce remained similar to those in 2021.
 Oklahoma, once again, remains at a comparable level to the national workplace injury and illness rates.
 The Department of Labor offers free safety and health consultation services for both private and public sector employers to identify hazards and improve workplace safety resulting in fewer accidents, lower injury rates, and workers who, at the end of the day, return home to their families.
 Having a strong and healthy workforce is vital to Oklahoma's productivity and success."